Soviet democracy: In Russia and the Soviet Union

 The Soviet of Workers' Deputies of St. Petersburg in 1905: Leon Trotsky in the center.

 The first soviets, also called workers' councils, were formed after the 1905 Russian Revolution.
 Vladimir Lenin and the Bolsheviks saw the soviet as the basic organizing unit of society in a socialist system and supported this form of democracy.
-The soviets also played a considerable role in the February and October Revolutions of 1917.
+The soviets also played a considerable role in the Russian Revolution.
 At which time, they represented a variety of socialist parties in addition to Bolsheviks.

 According to the official Soviet historiography, the first soviet was formed in May 1905 in Ivanovo (north-east of Moscow) during the 1905 Russian Revolution (Ivanovsky Soviet).
 In his memoirs, the Russian anarchist Volin claims that he witnessed the beginnings of the Saint Petersburg Soviet in January 1905.
 The Russian workers were largely organized at the turn of the 20th century, leading to a government-sponsored trade union leadership.
 In 1905, as the Russo-Japanese War (1904–1905) increased the strain on Russian industrial production, the workers began to strike and rebel.
 The soviets represented an autonomous workers' movement, one that broke free from the government's oversight of workers' unions.
 Soviets sprang up throughout the industrial centers of Russia, usually organized at the factory level.
 The soviets disappeared after the Revolution of 1905, but re-emerged under socialist leadership during the Russian Revolution.
 Lenin argued for the destruction of the foundations of the bourgeois state and its replacement with what David Priestland described as an "ultra-democratic" dictatorship of the proletariat based on the Paris Commune's system.